Boost Your Knowledge

 - Contributors should plan to present from their own personal laptops.
 SIGGRAPH will provide adapters needed to connect personal computers to the session projector.

-To present your work at SIGGRAPH 2023, one contributor per submission must register at the appropriate registration level for Courses.
+To present your course at SIGGRAPH 2023, contributors must register at the appropriate registration level for Courses.

 You can find a link to the contributor recognition policy here.